RockstarLang/rockstar/spec.md

 #### List Arithmetic

 Rockstar operators support a list of expressions on the right-hand side of the operator.
-(Imagine explaining in English that, say, "the restaurant bill is the food, plus the drinks, the service and the tax" - same idea.)
+(Imagine explaining in English that, say, "the restaurant bill is the food, plus the drinks, the service, and the tax" - same idea.)

 * `Let X be 1 with 2, 3, 4` - shorthand for `X = 1 + 2 + 3 + 4`
 * `Let X be "foo" with "bar", and "baz"` - X will be `"foo" + "bar" + "baz"`